-In order to help Elementary students get to class as quickly as possible, students who arrive before 8:40 am do not have to stop at the Main Office check-in desk for a tardy slip.
+In order to help students get to class as quickly as possible, students who arrive before 8:40 am do not have to stop at the Main Office check-in desk for a tardy slip.
 Teachers will be electronically recording these unexcused tardies (TU), and noting the time the student arrived at the classroom.
-After 8:40 am, students will come to the main office to get a tardy slip.
-The main office staff will also collect tardy/absence excuse notes for all grades and record the information electronically.
+After 8:40 am, students will come to the main office to get a pass to class.